Seiya Suzuki Player Props: Cubs vs. Angels

-The Chicago Cubs, including Seiya Suzuki (.268 on-base percentage in past 10 games, 91 points below season-long percentage), take on starter Jaime Barria and the Los Angeles Angels at Angel Stadium of Anaheim, Wednesday at 9:38 PM ET.
+On Thursday, Seiya Suzuki (.244 on-base percentage in past 10 games, 108 points below season-long percentage) and the Chicago Cubs play the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
+First pitch is at 9:38 PM ET.

+He had a hitless showing in his most recent game (0-for-4) against the Angels.

 Seiya Suzuki Game Info & Props vs. the Angels